MetOffice/CDDS/docs/developer_documentation/deployment/cdds_installation.md

           | `$CDDS_PLATFORM`    | `JASMIN` |
           | `$CDDS_ETC`         | `$HOME/etc` |
           | `$CDDS_ENV_COMMAND` | `$HOME/software/miniforge3/bin/activate $HOME/conda_environments/cdds-X.Y.Z` |

+## Manually add `nccmp` to the new environment

+!!! info
+      The `nccmp` package currently causes the environment to fail solving due to a dependency conflict involving `libnetcdf`.
+Until this is fixed, we have to manually add the package to new environments after they're created with the following steps.

+- [x] cd into the `bin` directory of the environment you've created within `$HOME/conda_environments/`

+- [x] Run this command to manually add nccmp to the environment:
+      ```bash
+      ln -s $HOME/conda_environments/cdds-3.3.3/bin/nccmp nccmp
+      ```

+!!! warning
+    This should be done by creation of a symlink (as demonstrated above).
+If you were to copy the nccmp folder instead of symlinking, there will be test failures.

 ## Ensure all the tests pass in the 'real live environment'